commercionetwork/commercionetwork/docs/app_developers/commercioapi-sharedoc.md

 ## Sent Sharedoc
-Use the API GET : `/sharedoc/sent`

 Permit to get all sharedocs messages sent by the did of the authenticated user.

 Alse messages not sent throught an  APi process [Send Sharedoc process](commercioapi-sharedoc.html#send-a-sharedoc)

+### PATH

+GET :  `/sharedoc/sent`

 Moreover throught the following  parameters the API  permit to paginate and order the result.